manepablo/openSi/README.md

 ### PDK Tools

 - **[open_PDK](https://github.com/RTimothyEdwards/open_pdks)**: Manages PDKs, with SkyWater and GlobalFoundries PDKs currently open source.
-We aspire to expand the range of available PDKs.
+We hope that in the future the range of available PDKs, even at more modern nodes will increase.
 - **[kiCAD_PDK](https://github.com/lethalbit/kicad-pdk-libs)**: A KiCad-based PDK management tool, enhancing library support for various design kits.

 ### Schematic Design